hyosung11/Launch-School/Courses/journal.md

 13:09 I solved a problem that Michael gave me in about 15 minutes.
 I felt more confident after doing that.

 13:47 Need to take a break.

+## 20220202 수요일

+07:28 Other older folks starting at Launch School too.

+07:45 It's hard to keep the code in my head.